Competition culture in Europe

 Architect selections for commissions below EU thresholds are not published on the official website Tenders European Daily (TED).
 Smaller commissions stay below the radar and not all countries in Europe are a member of the European Union.
 How can architects find out where design contests are announced in Europe?
 What is the highest and lowest prize money per country?
 How do A10-members assess the competition culture in their respective countries?
 And what are the chances that a winning design will be built?
 In order to gain better insight into the current situation, Architectuur Lokaal has commissioned A10 new European architecture Cooperative to collect data in 15 of the 17 surveyed countries in Europe.
 The results have been presented during a two-day international conference Competition Culture in Europe in Amsterdam on September 28 and 29, 2017.

-The full results in maps, analysis, data, 50 case studies and individual country cards are published in Competition Culture in Europe 2013-2016.
+The full results in maps, analysis, data, 50 case studies and individual country cards are published in Competition Culture 2013-2016.

 10 concrete agreements for 2018 were made which are feasible within one year and will be carried out by the representatives of the more than 25 countries that were present.